* This is the Consumer Version. *

 Usually, eating foods rich in potassium or taking potassium supplements by mouth is all that is needed.

-Certain drugs cause more potassium to move from blood into cells and can result in hypokalemia.
+Certain drugs (such as insulin, albuterol, and terbutaline) cause more potassium to move from blood into cells and can result in hypokalemia.
 However, these drugs usually cause temporary hypokalemia, unless another condition is also causing potassium to be lost.

-Hypokalemia is rarely caused by consuming too little potassium because many foods contain potassium.
+Hypokalemia is rarely caused by consuming too little potassium because many foods (such as beans, dark leafy greens, potatoes, fish, and bananas) contain potassium.

 What Makes the Potassium Level Decrease?